MordorsElite/CSGO-Config/README.md

 ## Complicated settings

-Others might need some understanding of how the config works.
+Others might need some understanding of how this config works.

 ### _Crosshairs and Viewmodels_

 Crosshairs and viewmodels are set up in such a way that executing a single command (for example `crosshair_01`) in console changes all crosshair/viewmodel settings at once.
-To see how it works these commands are implemented at part 5.1 / 5.2 of the config.
+To see how it works, these commands are implemented at part 5.1 / 5.2 of the config.

 If you want to put your current viewmodel/crosshair into my config, I have included a blank for both.
 They can be found at the end of 5.1 and 5.2 respectively (`viewmodel_XX` and `crosshair_XX`).
 Simply adjust the values under those headers.
 You can now use them by entering `viewmodel_XX` or `crosshair_XX` in console.
 To set them as default, swap them into the commands in part 5.0 of the config.